phil-martin-research/SIBECOL_evidence_wshop_2025/README.md

 * [Right review](https://whatreviewisrightforyou.knowledgetranslation.net/) - This tool is designed to provide guidance and supporting material on methods for the conduct and reporting of knowledge synthesis.
 * [MAGICKS](https://ksm-eklipse.shinyapps.io/MAGICKS/) - This is a decision support tool which will guide you to choose methods for your knowledge synthesis needs

+### Deduplicating searches
+* [synthesisr R package](https://github.com/mjwestgate/synthesisr) - This tool allows you to run semi-automated deduplication in R
+* [Rayyan](https://www.rayyan.ai/) - The Rayyan platform for screening papers also has a deduplication feature, but is not open source

+### Screening papers
+* [Rayyan](https://www.rayyan.ai/) - One of the best platforms for screening papers, although it requires a paid subscription to get the best features.
+It works well for distributed teams.
+* [Metagear R package](https://github.com/cran/metagear/tree/master) - An open source R tool for screening (and more).

 ## Useful literature

 ### Intoductions to evidence synthesis